Trump to Consider Bill Providing Emergency Paid Sick Leave and Expanded FMLA Benefits

 Our detailed summary of the legislation is available here.

 Covered employers should put policies and procedures in place as soon as possible to ensure compliance with the new requirements.
-Franczek will be hosting a webinar on Thursday, March 19, 2020 at 2pm Central to discuss the Families First legislation and how to comply.
+Franczek hosted a webinar discussing the Families First legislation and how to comply.
 For assistance revising existing policies, please contact Bill Pokorny, Tracey Truesdale, or the Franczek attorney with whom you regularly work.